Guidelines for Acceleration through Math and Computer Science Courses

 TJ Math 1 – 3 (Geometry and Algebra 2) are considered core courses and we do not allow placement out of these courses.
 TJ Math 1 – 2 (Geometry) are offered in summer school each year through the FCPS online campus (the course is called Honors Geometry).

 Tests to place out of math courses will no longer be offered.
+These tests were only for TJ4 (to go from TJ3 straight to TJ5) and for TJ5 (to go straight from TJ4 to Calculus).
 If you think your situation is an exceptional one please speak to the Math-CS Division Manager about it.

 Updated November 6, 2019: